Last Updated on

 One great way to build up brand awareness and scout potential posts to regram is by creating a branded hashtag for your account.

-I’ve used the hashtag #travellingwithadog for my audience to share their dog-travels on!
-This makes it easy for me to see and interact with photos from my audience and makes choosing an image to regram quick and easy.
+Travelling With a Dog uses the hashtag #travellingwithadog for their audience to share their dog-travels.
+This makes it easy for them to find photos to feature.

 Don’t Think User-Generated Content Will Work for You?
 Think Again!

 Consumers are 3X more likely to think of your brand as authentic if they are interacting with UGC, and that isn’t just limited to businesses that sell physical products.

 As a blogger, you might not be sure how you can incorporate UGC into your strategy, so let me give you some Instagram post ideas:

 - Food blogger: share photos of those who have tried your recipes

 - Fashion blogger: regram any users who have gotten outfit inspo from you